-AD and CD are two common types of eczema.
+AD (atopic dermatitis) and CD (contact dermatitis) are two common types of eczema.

 AD is a skin condition that can develop at any age.
 It causes itchy rashes and can appear on any area of the skin.
 However, according to the American Academy of Dermatology Association, it is more likely to appear on the neck in children ages 2 years and older.

 CD occurs when the skin comes into contact with an irritant or allergen.
 CD usually develops on the face and neck, as well as the underarms, scalp, and the tops of the feet.

 The group of conditions is very common.
 Over 31 million people in the United States have some type of eczema.

 Eczema symptoms may vary from person to person in severity and presentation.

 Those who develop CD on the neck may experience:

 - itchy skin